Lisa Bluder: University of Iowa

 Bluder had one of her most successful seasons in 2010–11, leading Iowa to a 22–9 overall record and a third-place finish in the Big Ten at 10–6.
-Iowa's overall win–loss record in 2010–11 was the best for an Iowa team since the 1995–96 campaign.
+Iowa's overall win–loss record in 2010–11 was the best for an Iowa team since the 2004-2005 campaign.
 The Hawkeyes were nationally ranked for 14 weeks during the season, reaching No. 14 in the Associated Press Poll and No. 13 in the ESPN/USA Today Coaches Poll.
 Iowa received an at-large berth into the NCAA Tournament for the fourth-straight season.

-Another one of Bluder's best seasons was the 2018-19 season with her star player Megan Gustafson who would later go onto the WNBA with the Dallas Wings.
-They finished with a 29-7 record; with a Big Ten tournament Championship and a trip to the Elite Eight in the 2019 NCAA Tournament.
+Another one of Bluder's best seasons was the 2018–19 season with her star player Megan Gustafson who would later go onto the WNBA with the Dallas Wings.
+They finished with a 29–7 record; with a Big Ten tournament Championship and a trip to the Elite Eight in the 2019 NCAA Tournament.
 They finished No. 8 in the Postseason AP Top 25.
-They got the automatic bid to the tournament as well with the Big Ten Championship.
-It was their best record ever.

 On April 6, 2019, Bluder was named the Naismith College Coach of the Year.

+With star player Caitlin Clark on the team, Bluder coached the 2021-22 Hawkeyes to Iowa’s first ever Big Ten regular-season title and Big Ten Tournament Championship in the same year.
+She coached the 2022-23 Hawkeyes to their first Final Four since 1993 and first National Championship appearance in program history.
+She coached the 2023-24 Hawkeyes to their second National Championship appearance in program history.
+Iowa was the first Big Ten team to play in back-to-back National Championship’s in conference history.

 Career milestones

 She has reached five coaching milestones while coaching Iowa.
 During her first season, she collected her 200th victory at the Division I level when the Hawkeyes defeated Minnesota.
 She garnered win No. 300 at the Division I level with Iowa's regular season finale win over Indiana in 2006.
 During her third season, she captured career win No. 400 in Iowa's triumph over Iowa State and victory No. 450 when Iowa topped Creighton in the first round of the WNIT.
 During the '07–'08 season her Hawkeyes defeated Penn State on February 10 to give Coach Bluder career win No. 500.
-When Iowa beat Purdue on January 20, 2013 Coach Bluder made that her Career win No. 600.
+When Iowa beat Purdue on January 20, 2013, Coach Bluder made that her Career win No. 600.